 Rights to the essentially derived varieties fall within the scope of the initial variety.
-This means two people may have rights to the second variety; and neither can exploit the rights without authorisation from the other.
-Accordingly the rights holders need to agree to conditions of commercialisation.
+This means more than one person may have rights to the second variety; and the grantees cannot exploit the rights without authorisation from each other.
+Accordingly the grantees need to agree to conditions of commercialisation.

 The PBR Act: